dylanmartins/lottery-game-django/README.md

 ## Tasks

-- `get_todays_winning_game`: This task executes automatically every day at midnight, it gets the games from the past day and choses a random winner.
-Since right now there is always only ONE winner, in case there are multiple games with the same `numbers` this task filters the first game created as the winner.
+- `get_todays_winning_game`: This task executes automatically every day at midnight, it gets the games from the past day and chooses a random winner.
+Right now there will be always only **ONE** winner, in case there are multiple games with the same `numbers` this task chooses the first game created as the winner.

 ## Considerations